ankitnewjobs/Docker-Self-Learning/README.md

 5. You will learn Dockerfile instructions like `LABELS`, `ADD`, `COPY`, and `ARG`.
 6. You will learn to use Dockerfile for `RUN`, `EXPOSE`, and other key instructions.
 7. You will learn how to manage environment variables and work with `CMD` and `ENTRYPOINT`.
-8. You will learn advanced Dockerfile instructions: `HEALTHCHECK`, `USER`, and optimizing image builds.
+8. You will learn advanced Dockerfile instructions: `healthcheck`, `USER`, and optimizing image builds.
 9. You will understand Docker ports and how to map them using `-p` and `-P` flags.
 10. You will learn Docker Volumes to store persistent data and share data between containers.
 11. You will learn the difference between Docker Volumes and Bind Mounts and when to use each.